How to Properly Draw and Document Banding Patterns in Your Lab Notebook

 I've reviewed hundreds of lab notebooks, and certain mistakes appear constantly.
 Here are the big ones to avoid:

 Drawing bands that don't exist.
-Plus, i see this all the time — people drawing faint smudges as if they were real bands.
-If you're not confident you see it in the original image, don't put it in your drawing It's one of those things that adds up..
+Still, i see this all the time — people drawing faint smudges as if they were real bands.
+If you're not confident you see it in the original image, don't put it in your drawing Most people skip this — try not to..

 Ignoring negative results.
 A lane with no bands is still valuable data.
-Show empty lanes clearly rather than leaving them blank or forgetting to draw them entirely The details matter here.
-Less friction, more output..
+Show empty lanes clearly rather than leaving them blank or forgetting to draw them entirely Most people skip this — try not to..

 Over-interpreting fuzzy results.
 That blurry smear might be degradation, or it might be your imagination.
 When in doubt, describe it as "indistinct smearing" rather than claiming specific bands.